 Hootsuite also has a tool called Hootfeed to display tweets related to your event in real-time.
 It’s perfect for Q&A sessions: You can use Hootfeed to capture questions from the audience in the form of tweets.
 By asking attendees to submit questions via Twitter, you’re not only helping to build community, but you’re also extending the conversation beyond your conference room.

 Like Hootfeed, PresentersWall makes it possible for attendees to submit public questions for a speaker.
 You can choose to moderate the feed manually, or you can leave it up to the audience to vote questions up and down.
 This way, the most popular questions always get answered first.

 Walls.io lets you collect and showcase the best posts, photos, or videos from more than 15 different social media platforms (including Facebook, Twitter, and Instagram, of course).
 Its moderation tools make it easy to avoid abuse and pick the content that’s displayed.
 Meanwhile, the customizable style editor makes sure that the wall looks great.

 It’s available for standalone use on displays at events or venues or to embed as a widget on websites, mobile, or through the API.

 Crowdscreen offers something a little different.
 It doesn’t actually aggregate any public content for your social media wall.
 Instead, it uses a proprietary app that lets users post on your event’s social media wall in complete privacy.

 That way, your attendees can be part of the conversation at the event, and they won’t have to worry about their comments or questions being on their social profiles.

 The Wallrus is a pretty straightforward tool to stream social posts live at events.
 But what makes it unique is that it can display ads and curated content as well.
 So you have more control over exactly what’s going on display.
 Pretty nifty, right?

 Have any experience with any of the tools that made our list?
 Let us know what you think.
-Leave a comment below or add to the conversation by mentioning us on Twitter @socialtables.
+Leave a comment on Twitter @socialtables.